Have a question about your upcoming ATC test? I would love to help. Please contact me at: ask_meital@jobtestprep.com

 Which of the possible options represents the cube in its folded form?

 Did you spot the correct answer?
-On the actual test, you'll have only 1 minute to answer each of the questions in this section.
+On the FEAST test, you'll have 1 minute to answer each of the questions in this section.

-The most challenging part of these questions is folding the cube in the correct direction.
-On the FEAST test, you will be directed to fold the cube so that its facets are moving away from you.
-This form of folding is less intuitive for most people, and therefore takes some time.
-Practice greatly helps improve your ability to mentally rotate the cube and recognize the appropriate answer.
+In the FEAST test, you are directed to fold the cube so that its facets are moving away from you.
+This form of folding is less intuitive for most people and therefore takes some time to get used to.
+Practice greatly helps mentally rotate the cube in this direction and recognize its new form easily.

 Here, you will see many triangles, representing airplanes pointing in different directions.
 You'll then have to determine if two triangles are expected to collide or not- if two triangles point toward each other, it means that they are headed for a collision.